 - Harassment, bullying, and/or discriminatory abuse related to parts of your identity

-- Neglect: parental or caregivers neglect as a young child, teenager and sometimes as an adult
+- Neglect: parental or caregivers neglect a young child, teenager, and sometimes an adult

 Traumatic events will usually make you feel: